 ' from the July edition of INPractice.

-Dr Roger Hunt is presenting on end-of-life challenges in the 21st century and it taking part in the the challenges of prolonging life panel discussion.
+Dr Roger Hunt is presenting on history of dying in SA and challenges in the 21st century and it taking part in the the challenges of prolonging life panel discussion.

 Professor Alison Kitson

 Alison Kitson is an internationally recognised translational science researcher and nursing leader.
 She is also passionate about making sure patients receive the best nursing care and in particular, the Fundamentals of Care.
 Alison currently combines an active research career with her role as inaugural Vice President and Executive Dean for the College of Nursing and Health Sciences at Flinders University South Australia.
 In 2017 she was appointed to the Board of the Australian Commission on Safety and Quality in Health Care.

 Professor Alison Kitson will be speaking on Challenges of meeting patients' fundamental care needs.